Reactive Framework • Zero Build

 Write this.count++ and watch your UI update.
-No build tools required.
+Need complex interactions?
+Handle events with msgProc(event) like desktop frameworks.

 <script src="https://cdn.jsdelivr.net/gh/quellabs/wakapac@main/wakapac.min.js"></script>